 "Cry-It-Out" is the act of leaving a child crying alone in a room without responding to them in some capacity.
 Under this definition, even Ferber methods and phase-in methods include varying elements of "Cry-It-Out".

 Conversely, our method provides you with techniques and strategies that ensure you’re always able to respond to your child in some meaningful capacity, thereby reinforcing to your child that you’re always there for them if and when they need.

 This is entirely up to you.
 If all caregivers are able to join the training, you won’t need to introduce them to the method after Sleep School is complete, and it’s always nice to have some additional support.
 However, it’s not a problem if this is not possible, and the Batelle team can support you to integrate another caregiver at a future point.

 We give support and advice on both naps and night-time sleep.
 Once a child has mended their relationship with sleep, both nap time and bedtime will be significantly easier and more predictable.

 Yes.
 Our method works particularly well for children who benefit from proprioceptive inputs, including sensations from joints, muscles and connective tissues.
-Our Sleep Sack gives children a sense of grounding that allows them to feel calm and self-regulate more easily.
+Our sleep sack (The Hug) gives children a sense of grounding that allows them to feel calm and self-regulate more easily.